oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 But what actually is an "active object"?
 An active object essentially corresponds to an actor as defined in the Actor Model [24].
 This conception of the term was already established in the well-known book "Pattern languages of program design" in 1996 [23].
 An "Active Object [..] decouples method execution from method invocation to enhance concurrency and simplify synchronized access to an object that resides in its own thread of control. [..]
 This decoupling is designed so the client thread appears to invoke an ordinary method.
 This method is automatically converted into a method request object and passed to another thread of control, where it is converted back into a method and executed on the object implementation" [23].
 An example where this kind of decoupling is e.g. realized is Erlang [25], one of the most successful actor languages, where named processes communicate via an asynchronous message passing system (in contrast to synchronous message passing in CSP), and use the receive primitive to retrieve messages that match desired patterns.

 From this perspective, object types in Active Oberon are nothing but plain old monitors [5], as already implemented in Concurrent Pascal [7] or MODULA [3] in the seventies (see above).
 The fact that a thread is associated with the instance of the object type merely means that no extra data type needs to be introduced for a thread; but the thread has no special role or exclusivity in relation to the object instance otherwise.
 The AWAIT concept is a bit more comfortable than the extra signal datatype and send() procedure as e.g. in MODULA, but also less flexible; and beyond that, the concept was already proposed by Brinch Hansen in 1972 [2].
 What is even more surprising is the fact that the monitor concept appears to have been adopted completely uncritically.
 Neither in [22] nor in any other publication of the group there is any indication that the state of the art has been evaluated, or why a concept from the early seventies should be more suitable than all the more recent ones.
 [22] refrains entirely from referencing the relevant original publications; [21] at least references Hoare's monitor paper [5], and even the original CSP paper [11] (but strangely only on the subject of "language interoperability", without acknowledging its importance for to the design of a concurrent programming language).
+The authors did neither seem to have been concerned about the "inheritance anomaly" discussed above [33], nor the fact that Active Oberon essentially shares all the disadvantages with Java that Brinch Hansen criticized [35].

 All in all, it has to be concluded that Oberon either omits the important topic of concurrency altogether, or only considers it in an outdated form that ignored almost thirty years of research when published.